Box Office: 'Furious 7' destroys records with $143.6 million debut

 Universal Pictures spared no expense in bringing the latest chapter in the fast cars and gravity-defying-stunts series to the big screen, shelling out $190 million on the production.
 It unspooled in 4,003 North American theaters, earning $14 million on 365 Imax screens and $11.5 million from premium large format screens.
 Going into the weekend, most analysts estimated that the film would open in the $115 million range.

-Foreign numbers were steroidal.
-Internationally, the film rolled out across 10,500 screens in 63 territories, earning $240.4 million.
+Foreign numbers have yet to be released, but they promise to be steroidal.
+Internationally, the film rolled out across 10,500 screens in 63 territories.

 "This is the next member of the billion dollar club and that's a rarefied place to be," said Contrino.
 "This thing is on fire."

-The opening weekend crowd was impressively diverse, a testament to a series that has drawn strength from its multi-cultural cast.
-The audience was 51% male, 44% under age 25, 37% Hispanic, 25% Caucasian, 24% African-American and 10% Asian.

-"We're expanding our audience based on the diversity of interest from different ethnic groups all buying into saga of Dom Toretto and his family," said Nick Carpou, Universal's president of domestic distribution, referencing the character played by Vin Diesel.

-Last weekend's box office champion, DreamWorks Animation's "Home," showed impressive stamina, falling less than 50%.
+Last weekend's box office champion, DreamWorks Animation's "Home," showed impressive stamina.
 The animated tale picked up $27.4 million in its sophomore frame, pushing its domestic total to $95.6 million.

 In third place, R-rated comedy "Get Hard" earned $12.9 million.
 The Will Ferrell and Kevin Hart team-up fell 62% from its opening number, bringing its stateside haul to $57 million.